Music of The Lord of the Rings: The Rings of Power: Singles

-Two singles from the first season's score were released at the same time McCreary was announced as composer for the series:
+Two singles from the first season's score were released when McCreary was announced as composer for the series.
+For the second season, two songs were released as singles ahead of the soundtrack album.

 Albums

 McCreary produced a first-season album featuring his main themes as well as highlights from each episode.
-He edited, re-wrote, and re-recorded most of the music to create "an emotional listening experience that captures the season's narrative arc in a symphonic format", and to remove some spoilers because the album was released before the episodes were.
-This included the version of "Where the Shadows Lie" featuring Fiona Apple which was added to the album after all the episodes were released.
+He edited, re-wrote, and re-recorded most of the music to create "an emotional listening experience that captures the season's narrative arc in a symphonic format", and to remove some spoilers because the album was released before the season was.
+The version of "Where the Shadows Lie" featuring Fiona Apple was added to the album after all the episodes were released.
 McCreary also released individual albums after each episode debuted, containing "virtually every second of score" from each episode.
+Music for the second season was released in the same pattern, with an initial album featuring themes and selections from the full season's score followed by individual episode albums.
+Additional music that McCreary composed for promotional purposes is included in some of the episode albums as bonus tracks.
+Each of the series' albums were mastered by Patricia Sullivan at Bernie Grundman Mastering, a longtime collaborator of McCreary's.